AriFordsham/GHCWiki/commentary/compiler/new-code-gen-pipeline.md

 Code generation now has three stages:

-- Convert STG to Cmm, with implicit stack implicit, and native Cmm calls.
+1. Convert STG to Cmm, with implicit stack implicit, and native Cmm calls.
-- Optimise the Cmm, and CPS-convert it to have an explicit stack, and no native calls.
+1. Optimise the Cmm, and CPS-convert it to have an explicit stack, and no native calls.
-- Feed the CPS-converted Cmm to the existing, unmodified native code generators.
+1. Feed the CPS-converted Cmm to the existing, unmodified native code generators.

+The first two steps are described in more detail here:

 - **Code generator** converts STG to `CmmGraph`.
 Implemented in `StgCmm*` modules (in directory `codeGen`).

-  - Parameter passing and stack adjustments are made explicit using the [''Stack Area'' abstraction.](commentary/compiler/stack-areas)
+  - Parameter passing is made explicit.
+Parameters are passed in virtual registers R1, R2 etc. Overflow parameters are passed on the stack using explicit memory stores, to locations described abstractly using the [''Stack Area'' abstraction.](commentary/compiler/stack-areas).
-  - That includes a store of the return address.
+  - That includes a store of the return address, which is stored explicitly on the stack in the same way as overflow parameters.
   - No `CopyIn`, `CopyOut` nodes any more; instead "smart constructors" lower the calling convention to loads/stores/register transfers, using stack area abstraction.
   - But we still have `LastCall`, `LastReturn`, `LastBranch`, `LastJump` as `Last` nodes.
   - TODO Use the proper calling conventions (post Rep Swamp).